Mundamala: Fearsome goddesses

 The mundamala is often found in the iconography of the Mahavidyas, a group of ten fearsome Tantric goddesses.
 Kali, the foremost Mahavidya, often wears a garland of freshly severed heads.
 The blood from her bleeding garland bathes her body.
 The number of heads in the mundamala is generally described as fifty.
 Other Mahavidyas like Tara, Chhinnamasta, Bhairavi, Dhumavati and Matangi are depicted or at least described wearing mundamalas; the goddess may also hold a severed head or skull (kapala) in her hand.
-In description of Bhairavi, the heads are said to be so fresh that they vomit blood over her breasts.
+In descriptions of Bhairavi, the heads are said to be so fresh that they vomit blood over her breasts.

-Another fierce goddess depicted often wearing the mundamala is Chamunda.
+other fierce goddesses depicted often wearing the mundamala is Chamunda, and Mahakali.

 Shiva

 The god Shiva and his fierce manifestations are often depicted wearing the mundamala; Shiva is covered with ashes and skulls adorn him.
 Pahari paintings often picture Shiva's family making mundamalas.
 Shiva's son Kartikeya helps him or his consort Parvati handing over a head, while the latter threads them.
 Another scene depicts the parents making the mundamala, while Kartikeya and his brother Ganesha play nearby.

 The ferocious manifestation of Shiva, Bhairava ("The Terrible") as well as Bhairava's various forms like Vatuk-Bhairava are depicted wearing the mundamala.
 Other fierce forms of Shiva wearing the mundamalas include Virabhadra, Gajasurasamhara ("Slayer of the Elephant demon") and the eight-armed Aghoramurti.